alaserimaha/speech-to-text/README.md

 # speech-to-text
 html web page to convert speech into text ( in arabic language - Saudi Arabian accent )

-Try to downloading the file and running it on your browser (make sure the format ends with html)
+Try to see the html file and running it on your browser .

 or this is a txt file code for the web , you can download and edit it !